SheepyFlock/coin/README.md

 # coin
-A fun meme coin for Sheepy lovers.
+A fun meme coin for Sheepy Flock.